-If successful with the process, borrowers can eliminate anywhere from 40-60% of the outstanding balance.
-All forms of debt can be settled, including credit card, medical, and more.
-The creditor will then forgive this amount that you didn’t pay, thereby assisting you with getting back in control of your financial future over a reasonable period of time.
-Find more information below, as well as details on which credit card issuers offer settlement programs.
+If successful with the process, borrowers can eliminate anywhere from 30-80% of the outstanding balance.
+All forms of debt can be settled, including credit card, medical, possibly car loans, a mortgage, BNPL installment loans, and more.
+The creditor/lender will forgive this amount that you didn’t pay or the future amount due, thereby assisting you with getting back in control of your financial future over a reasonable period of time.
+Find more information below, as well as details on which credit card issuers or lenders offer debt settlement programs.

 Regardless of the type of account being settled (whether medical, payday loan, or credit cards) debt settlement companies typically charge about 25-35% of the balance that is eliminated under these programs.
 The fees are based on factors including :